johnseto/SolisAgileManager/README.md

 * By clicking the `x` next to any charge/discharge slot, you can apply an override which will cancel the charge action and return that slot to `Do Nothing`.

+### More on Simulation Mode

+To test the app and ensure it functions correctly, simulation mode shows what would have happened, without actually writing changes to the inverter.
+This allows you to see how the charging plan changes with the strategy as different information comes in.

+Simulation mode is interactive; the first time the app loads it initialises the simulation using the current inverter state, and the loaded Agile prices.
+As you advance through the simulation, it shows what will happen (and the logs will show the commands that would have been sent to the inverter).

+Once you run out of slots at the end of the simulation, click reset to start again.

 ### Technical Considerations

 A couple of people have raised concerns about the number of writes a half-hourly process will make to the